Solar Panels & Home Insurance: Coverage, Costs & What to Know

 Do solar panels automatically get covered by homeowners insurance?

-Not automatically — you must notify your insurer after installation and confirm that your coverage limits are high enough to include the value of the panels.
+Not automatically.
+You must notify your insurer after installation and confirm that your coverage limits are high enough to include the value of the panels.
 If your existing dwelling limit already exceeds your home's replacement cost plus the panel value, you may not need to make changes.
 However, most homeowners will need to increase their coverage limit to avoid being underinsured.

 Will my home insurance premium go up if I add solar panels?